-SUBJECT: Final Fiscal Year (FY) 2023-2028 Consolidated Transportation Program (CTP)
+SUBJECT: Final FY 2023-2028 Consolidated Transportation Program (CTP)

-The purpose of this presentation is to seek your approval of the proposed Final Fiscal Year (FY) 2023-2028 Consolidated Transportation Program (CTP).
-The Final CTP was recommended for approval by the Capital Committee on November 3, 2022, and by the Finance Committee on November 10, 2022.
+The purpose of this presentation is to seek your recommendation for approval of the proposed Final FY 2023-2028 Consolidated Transportation Program (CTP).
+The Final CTP was recommended for approval by the Capital Committee on November 3, 2022 and will be presented to the full MDTA Board for final approval on November 17, 2022.